-A set of precinct maps is located on our public counter.
-If you wish to purchase these maps, call the Map Unit at (714) 567-7610.
+Electronic Maps (Shapefiles and PDFs) with district and precinct boundaries are available.
+A printed set of precinct maps is also located on our public counter.
+If you wish to purchase printed custom maps for a small fee, call the Map Unit at (714) 567-7610.